mayurbhandary/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
-- It can be used to type without a keyboard.
+It can be used to interact with a computer without a keyboard.
+Ideally, typing through sign language provides a healthier alternative to traditional physical keyboards.
 * What is a good environment for X?
-- The device must be used in a well-lit environment so that hand gestures are visible.
+The device must be used in a well-lit environment with a stationary background and only one user within its field of view.
 * What is a bad environment for X?
+Using the device in a scene where there are hands from multiple people will not work.
+Obstructing the device's vision will prevent it from being able to see the hand signs so the field of view must be clear.
 * When will X break?
+The device breaks when the user places their hand too close or too far from the camera.
+It also breaks when the hand is not fully in the field of view of the camera.
 * When it breaks how will X break?
-* What are other properties/behaviors of X?
+It breaks by not displaying the proper words for the sign or not displaying any words at all.

 * How does X feel?
+Every time the device correctly classifies a sign, I feel excited in the same way that I would feel if I were winning points in a videogame.
+Also, when I see the mesh drawn on my hand it makes me feel like there is actually something physically on my hand.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***